slowernews/wisdom-tldr/chapters/chapter_appendix.md

 Be independent from your family but loyal at the same time.
 Keep your friends for friendship but work with the skilled and competent.
 Resist the temptation of working with family and friends.
 Peers are peers, not boss and employee.
 You will waste your life trying to make those around into who you want them to be.

-> *"At your funeral people will not recall what you did; they will only remember how you made them feel."
--- Kevin Kelly*

 > *"When everything goes to hell, the people who stand by you without flinching, they are your family."
 -- Jim Butcher*